NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

     ctx.manager = CommentManager()
 ```

-And equally important is [the `cli()` method in `convo/console/commands/load.py`](https://github.com/NickAnderegg/static-conversations/blob/main/convo/console/commands/load.py#L19), which triggers the `CommentManager` to load comment from the API:
+And equally important is [the `cli()` method in `convo/console/commands/load.py`](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/console/commands/load.py#L19), which triggers the `CommentManager` to load comment from the API:

 ```python
 def cli(ctx):
     ctx.manager.load_comments()
 ```

-After we've installed this package in a workflow, we can call `convo load` to load the comment manager, pull the relevant data from the GitHub API, parse the responses, and write them out to filesystem where Hugo expects to find them.
-Here's [`process-comments.yml` workflow file from the repository that hosts this site](https://github.com/NickAnderegg/static-conversations-demo/blob/main/.github/workflows/process-comments.yml), which contains the magic that allows this static site to have dynamic comments:
+After we've installed this package in a workflow, we can call `convo load` to load the comment manager, pull data from the API, parse the responses, and write them to filesystem where Hugo expects to find them.
+Here's the [`process-comments.yml` workflow file from the repository that hosts this site](https://github.com/NickAnderegg/static-conversations-demo/blob/aa4bd0e9670f977fed6738f6167f6d92267eb4ca/.github/workflows/process-comments.yml), which allows this static site to have dynamic comments:

 ```yaml
 name: parse comments from issues